 Table 2

+]

-ANNEX 2 TO DECISION 5 (REV. dubai, 2018)
+ANNEX 2 TO DECISION 5 (REV. bucharest, 2022)

 Measures for improving ITU's efficiency and reducing its expenses

+1) Regular assessment of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency through budget reallocation, when necessary.

+2) Member States, Sector Members and other ITU members taking all possible measures to settle/eliminate arrears to the Union.

-1) Identification and elimination of all forms and instances of duplication of functions and activities between all ITU structural bodies and measures.
+3) Identification and elimination of all forms and instances of duplication of functions and activities between all ITU structural bodies and measures.
 Coordination, harmonization and closer cooperation among the Sectors, including optimization of management methods, logistics, coordination and support by the secretariat as well as centralization of finance and administrative tasks.

-2) Coordination and harmonization of all seminars, workshops and cross-sector activities by the secretariat's Inter-Sectoral Coordination Task Force (ISC-TF) in order to avoid duplication of topics, to optimize management, logistics, coordination and secretariat support and to benefit from synergy between the Sectors and a holistic approach to the subjects covered.
+4) Coordination and harmonization of all seminars, workshops and cross-sector activities by the secretariat's Inter-Sectoral Coordination Task Force (ISC-TF) in order to avoid duplication of topics, to optimize management, logistics, coordination and secretariat support and to benefit from synergy between the Sectors and a holistic approach to the subjects covered.

-3) Enhanced efficiency in respect of regional offices in implementing the goals and objectives of ITU as a whole, as well as in the use of local experts and local networks of contacts and resources.
-Maximum coordination of activities with regional organizations and rational use of existing financial and human resources, including savings on travel costs and costs associated with the planning and organization of events held outside Geneva.
+5) Enhanced efficiency in respect of the regional presence, including regional and area offices in implementing the strategic goals and objectives of ITU as a whole, including in the use of local experts and local networks of contacts and resources.
+Maximum coordination of activities with regional and other interested organizations in the rational use of existing financial and human resources, including savings on travel costs and costs associated with the planning and organization of events held outside Geneva.

-4) Savings from attrition, redeployment of staff and review and possible reduction of grades of vacant posts, in particular in non-sensitive parts of the General Secretariat and the three Bureaux, in order to reach optimal levels of productivity, efficiency and effectiveness.
+6) Rational use of staff to achieve high levels of productivity, efficiency and effectiveness by achieving a quantitative and qualitative balance between the number of staff and the number of posts; promotion of flexible forms of employment; providing conditions and workplaces that enable employees to realize their full potential, etc.; and possible reduction of grades of vacant posts, in particular in non-sensitive parts of the General Secretariat and the three Bureaux and where there is no increased risk of a drop in performance.

-5) Prioritizing staff redeployment for the implementation of new or additional activities.
+7) Prioritizing staff redeployment for the implementation of new or additional activities.
 New hiring should be the last option, while taking into account gender balance, geographical distribution and new skill requirements.